About this site

 In time, Macau became overshadowed in trade by Hong Kong and many Macanese moved further afield to find employment, but they always had their roots in Macau.

 After World War II, the migration became a flood – the so-called diaspora.
-Today Macanese families are dispersed all over the globe and their history is in danger of being lost.
-Fortunately, several authors have written notable histories of Macau; references to these, and to other items of interest, are in the Library chapter.
+Today Macanese families are dispersed all over the globe and their history and culture are in danger of being lost.

 Originally, the word "Macanese" (Macaense in Portuguese) was used to denote people of Portuguese descent, who were born in Macau or who had an ancestor born there.
 Today its usage has broadened and it is sometimes used to denote persons of any ethnicity who live in Macau.
 However, in this website we use the word in its original sense.
 Read some interesting views on the diaspora and the Macanese in an article by David Brookshaw and the academic study by B. Koo.